 Energy policies and incentives are generally a matter of federal law and established at the national level.
 This is especially the case for the remuneration of renewable energy generation in the EEG, which is a national law.
-European law plays an increasingly important role with regard to energy regulation, as well as with regard to state aid.
+European law plays an increasingly important role with regard to energy regulation, as well as regarding state aid.